 Meat also contains a lot of zinc, which is vital for developing babies as it supports growth and healing.

 Studies have shown that humans absorb zinc much more easily when it’s from animal protein compared to plant-based sources, and this is yet another key benefit of giving meat to your baby or toddler.

 - Avoid Unprocessed Meats: Bacon, hot dogs, salami and other cured or smoked meat (often found on pizzas) might all taste delicious, but avoid giving these to your little one as they’re high in saturated fat and salt, and may contain added chemicals and nitrates.

-- Ensure It Is Fully Cooked: Young children have a higher risk of catching food poisoning, so ensue whatever you serve is fully cooked, the juices run clear and never serve anything rare or medium-rare to a young child.
+- Ensure It Is Fully Cooked: Young children have a higher risk of catching food poisoning, so ensure whatever you serve is fully cooked, the juices run clear and never serve anything rare or medium-rare to a young child.

-- Puree or Cut Into Thin Small Pieces: Remember that you are introducing something new and relatively chewy to your baby, so don’t expect them to eat it unless it’s pureed or cut into easy to eat pieces.
+- Puree or Cut Into Thin Small Pieces: Remember that you are introducing something new and relatively chewy to your baby, so don’t expect them to eat it unless it’s pureed or cut into easy-to-eat pieces.

-- Avoid Serving Chewy Bits: Softer, tender and less fatty cuts are easier to eat and digest, so give your baby the best quality cuts possible.
+- Avoid Serving Chewy Bits: Softer, tender, and less fatty cuts are easier to eat and digest, so give your baby the best quality cuts possible.